+National Coastwatch Station on the entrance to Portsmouth Harbour at Gosport hosted a visit by two

+local MPs on Friday

+20th July this year.

+Fareham MP and

+Treasury Minister,

-The National Coastwatch Station on the entrance to Portsmouth Harbour at Gosport hosted a visit by two hosted a visit by two local MPs on Friday 20th July this year.
-Fareham MP and Treasury Minister, Mark Hoban and Caroline Dinenage the MP for Gosport had been invited to visit the been invited to visit the Station together so that they could be shown the operational role of the volunteer Watchkeepers and observe at first hand their positive contribution to sea safety in these heavily congested waters Upon arrival at the Conference Centre inside Fort Blockhouse, the visitors were met by NCI Station Manager, Richard McMinn, who Richard McMinn, who then introduced the members of his Management Team.
-After a short coffee break, a presentation was given about the his-tory of the National Coastwatch Institution and its operational role and its operational role and its operational role within the UK Search and Rescue Service.
-This charted the evolution and development of the charity, from its very modest beginnings at just one location in dail - watch around our coasts when this facility was withdrawn by HM Coastguard in 1994 due to Government funding cuts.
-NCI Volunteers now provide the 'Eyes Along the Coast' with around 2000 trained Watchkeepers giving up their spare time to watch over our inshore waters seven days a week, all at no cost to the nation.
+Mark Hoban and

+Caroline Dinenage the

+MP for Gosport had

+been invited to visit the been invited to visit the Station together so that they could be shown the operational role of the volunteer Watchkeepers and observe at first hand their positive contribution to sea safety in

+Upon arrival at the Conference Centre inside Fort Blockhouse, the visitors were met by NCI Station Manager, Richard McMinn, who Richard McMinn, who then introduced the members of his Management Team.
+After a short coffee break, a presentation was given about the his-tory of the National Coastwatch Institution and its operational role and its operational role within the UK Search and Rescue Service.
+This charted the evolution and development of the charity, from its very modest beginnings at